 Born in Dartmouth, Nova Scotia (NS), Bob Dawson, an all-round athlete, excelled in baseball, basketball and hockey.
 On the latter, he was the “first black” in 1967 to play in what was then the Atlantic Intercollegiate Hockey League (AIHL) with Saint Mary’s University in Halifax.
 As a result, he was often the target of racial slurs by opposing players and their fans.
 In 1968, Coach Bob Boucher regarded him as one of the most improved defensemen in the league.
 Darrell Maxwell (Truro, NS) and Percy Paris (Windsor, NS) later joined Bob, making Saint Mary’s the first and only Canadian university to have 3 black players on the same hockey team.
 To add to that distinction, during a game in 1970 against Mount Allison University in New Brunswick, Coach Boucher played Bob, Darrell and Percy together on a line thus becoming the “first all-black forward line” in the history of Canadian university and college hockey.
 The trio played together again in a few other league games.

 While living in Ottawa, Bob continued his passion for hockey.
 He was invited in 1983 to play with the Montreal Rusty Blades in the 2nd Annual Global Cup in Puigcerda, Spain.
 At the tournament, he was selected to play on the Tournament All-Star Team, which played an exhibition game against the Spanish National Hockey Team.
-For a number of years, Bob played with the highly successful Ottawa Travellers and was selected as the Most Valuable Player during a game in the 5th Annual Fall Classic Hockey Tournament in Pointe Claire, Quebec in 1987.

 Over the years, Bob has worked with community groups and organizations, and law enforcement agencies in Ottawa on issues related to employment equity, racism and discrimination, race relations, and police-community relations.
 As a member of the Ottawa-Carleton Area Police Community Council, he helped develop the “Community Partners in Action”, which was a strategy for the prevention, management, and resolution of critical incidents involving the police, visible minority and Aboriginal communities.
 While on the Executive of the National Capital Alliance on Race Relations, Bob developed and implemented the “Police-Minority Youth Program” to improve relations between the police and youth in the visible minority community, and participated in the conciliation process with the Canadian Human Rights Commission concerning the landmark discrimination case against Health Canada involving acting appointments and the promotion of visible minorities in management positions.
 In recognition of his work with the police in the areas of personnel policies on race relations and diversity, and police-community relations, he received a Civilian Citation and Community Service Award from the Police Services Boards of Gloucester and Ottawa.